 SDKs include installers and libraries required to use the winIDEA SDK from other languages.
 Specific instructions are provided for each language below.

-Documentation with examples is accessible from the winIDEA menu Help | Contents.
-It is included in the SDK zip file, downloadable from the TASKING web page.
-After extraction, unzip the ZIP files in the extracted documentation directory.
-Open the index.html file in a web browser.
+The documentation is also included in the SDK zip file, downloadable from the TASKING web page.
+After extraction of the downloaded zip file, open directory documentation, and unzip the file isystem-connect-api-doc-<ver>.7z.
+Open index.html in a web browser.
 Bookmark this location for future reference.

 Each programming language's zip file contains examples demonstrating winIDEA SDK usage.
 All examples use the winIDEA project in the targetProjects directory, which contains sources, a winIDEA workspace file (*.xjrf), and a prebuilt executable for the STM32F407 microcontroller.
 The sources allow changing the microcontroller type and compiling the project.
 Without a compiler or target, you can test scripts using the bundled prebuilt executable and QEMU.